Giovanna DeMarco

-Giovanna Christina DeMarco (born July 9, 1999) is an American professional soccer player who plays as a midfielder for USL Super League club Carolina Ascent.
-DeMarco played college soccer for the Wake Forest Demon Deacons before being drafted by San Diego Wave FC in the 2024 NWSL Draft.
+Giovanna Christina DeMarco (born July 9, 1999) is an American professional soccer player who plays as a midfielder.
+She played college soccer for the Wake Forest Demon Deacons before being selected by San Diego Wave FC in the fourth round of the 2024 NWSL Draft.
+She has previously been a member of USL Super League club Carolina Ascent FC.

 Early life

 DeMarco grew up in Gwynedd Valley, Pennsylvania.
 She attended William Penn Charter School, where she played varsity soccer from 8th grade to her senior year of high school.
 With Penn Charter, DeMarco made All-State honors and left as the all-time point leader at the school.
 She started off playing club soccer for FC Bucks before moving to Match Fit Academy as a high school freshman.

 College career

 After making a verbal commitment in 2017, DeMarco played collegiately for the Wake Forest Demon Deacons from 2018 to 2022.
 She scored her first college goal on August 26, 2018, in a 3–2 victory over Charleston.
-The end of her first year of college was punctuated by recognition on the 2-18 ACC All-Freshman Team.
+The end of her first year of college was punctuated by recognition on the 2018 ACC All-Freshman Team.
 She became a team captain for Wake Forest at the start of her junior year and held on to the role through her remaining three seasons of college.
 In her final year with the Demon Deacons, She operated as a midfielder and a forward, scoring four goals and recording two assists.